foundriesio/docs/source/reference-manual/security/device-gateway.rst

 In order for lmp-device-register to work, Foundries.io needs the ability to sign client certificates for devices.
-If enabled, the root of trust will sign a certificate that Foundries.io can use to sign client authentication certificates.
+If enabled, the root of trust will sign an ``online-ca`` certificate that Foundries.io can use to sign client authentication certificates.

 .. _local-ca:

 "local-ca"
 ~~~~~~~~~~
-Optional keypair(s) that can be used by something like your
+Optional pair(s) of a private key and intermediate CA certificate signed by the root CA that can be used by something like your
-manufacturing process sign client certificates for devices without
+manufacturing process sign client certificates for devices without needing access to Foundries.io.

-needing access to Foundries.io.
+It is also known and referred as ``offline CA`` since a user owns its private key and keeps it "offline".

   .. figure:: /_static/ca_certs.png
      :align: center